Adversarial Training of Two-Layer Polynomial and ReLU Activation Networks via Convex Optimization: Introduction

 A related problem is the lack of interpretability and optimality guarantees in neural network training.
-Towards understanding these issues, recent works have developed convex reformulations of certain neural network architectures \cite{ pmlr-v119-pilanci20a, deeppoly, neuralsdp}.
-These convex programs offer insight into how neural networks learn \cite{optimalsets, Lacotte2020AllLM}, while also providing guarantees for both the global optimality of weights and computational complexity of training.
+Towards understanding these issues, recent works have developed convex reformulations of certain neural network architectures \citep{pmlr-v119-pilanci20a, deeppoly, neuralsdp}.
+These convex programs offer insight into how neural networks learn \citep{optimalsets, Lacotte2020AllLM}, while also providing guarantees for both the global optimality of weights and computational complexity of training.

 We emphasize that convexity of the loss landscape is useful beyond guaranteeing local optima are global.
 Indeed, a major pain-point of machine learning is that parameters extrinsic to the model (e.g. the learning rate, momentum or batch size) significantly impact performance.
-Convex refomulations are optimizer-agnositc, so off-the-shelf solvers \cite{diamond2016cvxpy,agrawal2018rewriting} will reliably converge to the global optimum \textit{without hyperparameter tuning}.
-Given that neural networks trained via convex reformulations enjoy greater interpretability and reproducibility, we are motivated to study them in the context of adversarial robustness.
+Convex reformulations are optimizer-agnostic, so off-the-shelf solvers \citep{diamond2016cvxpy,agrawal2018rewriting} will reliably converge to the global optimum \textit{without hyperparameter tuning}.
+Given that convexly trained neural networks enjoy greater interpretability and reproducibility, there is motivation to study them in the context of adversarial robustness.
+For example, \citet{CVXTraining} derives a convex adversarial training problem for two-layer ReLU networks by modifying the original convex training problem introduced by \citet{pmlr-v119-pilanci20a}.
+However, to the best of our knowledge, there is no convex reformulation of adversarial training for polynomial activation networks.

-As has been explored in \cite{CVXTraining}, adversarial robustness can be encoded into the convex training problem for two-layer ReLU networks.
-In this note, we present (1) a similar method for training robust two-layer networks with polynomial activations based on the S-procedure \cite{uhlig, bvcvxbook} and (2) a scalable implementation of the adversarial training problem in \cite{CVXTraining} for training robust two-layer ReLU networks.
-To the best of our knowledge, these are novel contributions.

-Section \ref{sec:prob_form} introduces our problem formulation and criteria for adversarial training.
-In \ref{sec:polyact}, we briefly treat the S-procedure and subsequently derive the convex semidefinite program (SDP) for robust two-layer polynomial activation networks.
-Then, in \ref{sec:relu_act}, we formulate the convex problem for adversarial training of ReLU networks in \cite{CVXTraining} and discuss scalability.
-We present our experimental results\footnote[4]{Code is accessible at \url{https://github.com/dklbs493/Convex_Adversarial_Robustness}} in Section \ref{sec:results}.
-Here, we observe large improvements in robust test accuracy for both polynomial activation networks and large image classification models (e.g. Pre-Activation ResNet-18) where the last two fully connected layers are replaced by a robust two-layer ReLU network trained via \eqref{robust_relu}.